contiv/vpp/docs/dev-guide/EVENT_LOOP.md

-With `TransactionType()` it is possible to define how to treat transaction errors - either to rollback failed transaction (`RevertOnFailure`) or to keep effects of successful operations to be as close to the desired state as it is possible.
+With `TransactionType()` it is possible to define how to treat transaction errors - either to rollback failed transaction (`RevertOnFailure`) or to keep effects of successful operations to be as close to the desired state as it is possible (`BestEffort`).
 For example, if we fail to connect pod with VPP, we revert all the changes and return error back to Kubernetes, which sends new request for a re-created container soon after.
 Resync events, on the other hand, are all handled in the best-effort mode (revert makes no sense).

 `Direction()` allows to change the direction in which the event should flow through the chain of event handlers.
 By default, the events are processed